Tuvalu

 Preference utilisation and export diversification

-Preference Utilisation vs. total eligible imports
+Preference utilisation (%) vs. total eligible imports (in € million)

 Overall EU imports from Tuvalu have been fluctuating considerably.
 Between 2017 and 2020 fluctuations can be mainly attributed to varying levels of coin exports, which form an important contribution to government revenues.
 Coins, however, already benefit from zero most-favoured-nation duties and are not traded under the EBA.
 In fact, Tuvalu has not made use of EBA preferences at all in recent years, despite almost half of its exports to the EU being eligible.
-However only products from three product sections could take advantage of the duty-free access to the EU market, namely machinery, metals, and instruments.
+However, only products from three product sections could take advantage of the duty-free access to the EU market, namely machinery, metals, and instruments.

-The largest product sections under EBA
+The largest product sections under EBA (€ million, 2023)

 SUSTAINABLE DEVELOPMENT

-As a beneficiary of the EBA, Tuvalu is not obligated to ratify any conventions to be able to benefit from preferential access to the European market.
+As a beneficiary of the EBA, Tuvalu is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
 Tuvalu has ratified 2 of the 7 core UN conventions on the protection of human rights and one of the 8 fundamental ILO labour rights conventions.
 Additionally, Tuvalu has ratified 5 conventions on the protection of the environment and the UN Convention against Corruption.

 Core international conventions on human rights and labour standards